learn-co-curriculum/dsc-tuning-decision-trees-lab/README.md

 ## Re-train the classifier with chosen values

-So now we shall use the best values from each training phase above and feed it back to our classifier and see if have any improvement in predictive performance.
+Now we will use the best values from each training phase above and feed it back to our classifier.
+Then we can see if there is any improvement in predictive performance.

-- Train the classifier with optimal values identified
+- Train the classifier with the optimal values identified
-- Compare the AUC with vanilla DT AUC
+- Compare the AUC of the new model with the earlier vanilla decision tree AUC
-- Interpret the results of comparison
+- Interpret the results of the comparison

 ```python